Force over Distance: Chapter 50

 “I have to,” Young whispered.
 “Don’t you understand?
 I have to.
 You’ve gotta be able to feel that, genius, even if you’re not getting what I’m saying.”

-“Yeah,” Young murmured.
-“That’s okay.”
-He pointed at the heart monitor.
+“Yeah.”
+Young pointed at the heart monitor.
 “You gotta do something about that, genius, or TJ’s gonna yell at me.”

-Rush furrowed his brow, glanced at the monitor, and then looked back at Young.
-Then looked at TJ’s office.
-“Yes.”
+Rush furrowed his brow, glanced at the monitor, looked to Young, then looked at TJ’s office.
+“Yes,” he said dryly.

 Young snorted.
 “Yeah.
 Exactly.
 So, relax.”
 Gently, he laid a hand on Rush’s upper arm.
 “I have a different plan.
 Don’t worry about it.
 I admit it’s a little bit underhanded.
 You know that word?
 Underhanded?”
 Young started projecting a wordless wave of calm.

-“Define underhanded,” Rush said, way too tired to hang onto his panic in the river of reassurance coming his way.
+“Define underhanded,” Rush said, way too tired to hang onto his anxiety in the river of reassurance coming his way.

-“Why don’t you sit up for a minute,” Young murmured.
+“Why don’t you sit up for a minute,” Young said.

 “Sit?”